 Example 2

-You gave away two New Year hampers to employees in different departments of Company B. The first hamper (cost $150 + GST $13.50) was delivered on 5 Jan 2024 to the employees in the Marketing and Sales Department of Customer B and the second hamper (cost $150 + GST $13.50) was delivered to employees in the Shipping Department of Customer B on 15 Jan 2024.
+You gave away two New Year hampers to employees in different departments of Customer B. The first hamper (cost $150 + GST $13.50) was delivered on 5 Jan 2024 to the employees in the Marketing and Sales Department of Customer B and the second hamper (cost $150 + GST $13.50) was delivered to employees in the Shipping Department of Customer B on 15 Jan 2024.

 The hampers given to the two departments are regarded as a gift of goods to Customer B.